What services do Employment Facilitators provide?

 Ph: 0407 958 181

 Maryanne has lived and worked in the Mandurah region for over five years working with local and interstate businesses, business owners and individuals to facilitate best practices and establish growth.
 Maryanne's work has predominantly been in the areas of business coaching, HR practices, Health and Safety and Recruitment strategy.
 She has brought with her to the region a depth of knowledge in Community Development and Liaison from her time in the Mining Sector in the North West region of Western Australia.
-As a local residing in Dawesville, Mrs Baker is an active community member supporting local endeavours and groups whilst currently sitting as Chair of The Makers, a not for profit group best known for the co working hub, Make Place and projects such as YOU fest.
+As a local residing in Dawesville, Mrs Baker is an active community member supporting local endeavours and groups.

 Terry has been working across the north and west of Melbourne for much of his career, starting as a teacher in secondary schools from Sunshine to Epping then focusing on employment and education initiatives in the region as the EO of Brimbank/Melton Local Learning and Employment Network, Commonwealth Local Employment Coordinator and recently as the National Facilitator working with car manufacturers, all levels of government, education and community organisations and local employers to plan the transition of automotive manufacturing employees.
 He has extensive networks across the region and focuses on where there are points of potential collaboration and partnership between stakeholders to create approaches that improve employment outcomes.